Top 5 Tips for Easy Entertaining

 Make like an eskimo.
 When the ingenious prep-ahead bug bites you, the freezer becomes a great friend.
 Imagine making recipes weeks in advance, so all you have to do on the night is reheat and make some simple sides!
 Check the recipes for freezing recommendations, and make sure you wrap well and then label and date everything you freeze.
 I often also attach reheating instructions to make serving even more fuss-free.

 - Crowd-pleasers.
 Fussy and fiddly is for intimate gatherings of four or less.
 If you’ve invited the whole gang, opt for recipes that will easily feed a crowd.
 Look for those that are satisfying, flavoursome and easy to make in reasonably large quantities, and choose recipes that will make good use of your time in the kitchen.
 It’s also worth considering options that work well on platters for a shared-table effect.
 So much easier than plating up for the masses!

 Why not get ahead of the game now and start a party file of dishes that are tried and true, right for the season, easy to make ahead, and preferably freezer friendly, that you can make in large quantities and can trust will disappear from a platter in no time?
-You’ll find some great starters for ten in our Recipe section on the BakeClub website such as this Roast Pumpkin & Oregano Tart and these Oat Biscuits and this Caramelised Onion & Goat's Cheese Flatbread!
+You’ll find some great starters for ten in our Recipe section such as these Oat Biscuits and this Caramelised Onion & Goat's Cheese Flatbread!

 What's your best baking tip when it comes to entertaining?
 I would love to hear from you (just fill out the comment box below to share).